benjamin-bilal-perez/Calculator2/README.md

 # Calculator2
 A simple calculator

-This project use my other projecet called "Math", the dependencies are in the maven file of this project.
+This project use my other project called "Math", the dependencies are in the maven file of this project.